 Fortunately, most cases of athlete’s foot can be resolved through a combination of topical medications and good hygiene.

 Non-prescription topical antifungals are widely available in most pharmacies.
-Make sure you follow the full treatment course as directed—usually daily or twice daily for up to 4 weeks—even if symptoms clear up earlier.
-You want to be sure that the fungus has been totally eradicated.
+Make sure you follow the full treatment course as directed—usually daily or twice daily for 30 days— even if symptoms clear up earlier.

 At the same time, develop good foot hygiene habits: